LSE Students' Union: Governance

-The governance of LSESU has changed little in its history, run by a 12-strong directly elected 'cabinet', known as the Executive Committee ('Exec') who are also the Trustees of the union.
+The governance of LSESU has changed little in its history, run by a 12-strong directly elected "cabinet", known as the Executive Committee ("Exec") who are also the Trustees of the union.

-Four of these positions (General Secretary, Education, Welfare & Community, and Activities & Development) are full-time positions, known as Sabbatical Officers or 'Sabbs'.
+Four of these positions (General Secretary, Education, Welfare & Community, and Activities & Development) are full-time positions, known as Sabbatical Officers or "Sabbs".
 These are LSE students who have either completed their degree and elected to stay on another year, or students taking a year out from their studies to fulfil the role.
 Unusually, the Postgraduate sabbatical officer works part-time, but is paid.
 A salary of £30,000 per academic session is paid for each of the full-time roles.
 A fifth position of Postgraduate Officer is part-time and receives two-fifths of the full-time salary.
 A recent UGM motion capped their salaries after criticism that their pay was too high, however it remains the highest in the country compared to other students' unions.
 They are paid the average LSE graduates' starting salary.
 Sabbs hold no more constitutional weight on the Executive than the part-time officers, each holding one vote.

-Until 2010, the 'Exec' (except AU President and Returning Officer), were all trustees of the LSESU, and legally represented the Union, entering into contracts and representing the organisation in court.
+Until 2010, the "Exec" (except AU President and Returning Officer), were all trustees of the LSESU, and legally represented the Union, entering into contracts and representing the organisation in court.
 These trustees were all individually legally responsible for the Union's activities: they ensure the Union is compliant with legislation, they oversee its financial management, and they prioritise its resources on behalf of all the members.

-As of June 2010, a new separate trustee board, elected from students, has taken over this role.
-The Trustees for 2016–2017 include William Stein, Paul Vella, Hannah Nairn, Yuvraj Khetan, Andrea Solis and Krishnan Puri Sudhir.